aled1027/notes.alexledger.net/content/posts/weeknotes-september-24-2023.md

 ## SIFT

-I've been thinking about how to browser the internet effectively.
-Found a few more good resources on this
+I've been thinking about how to browser the internet effectively, and I found a few more good resources on this.

 - https://hapgood.us/2019/06/19/sift-the-four-moves/
 - https://webliteracy.pressbooks.com/